jimmc414/1filellm/README.md

-# Command Line Data Aggregator for LLM Ingestion
+# onefilellm: Command Line Data Aggregation Tool for LLM Ingestion

-This is a tool designed to simplify the aggregation and preprocessing of various data sources for ingestion into large language models (LLMs).
-GitHub repositories, local directories, academic papers, YouTube transcripts and web pages are processed into text for LLMs through an efficient command-line interface.
+onefilellm is a command-line tool that aggregates and preprocesses data from various sources for ingestion into large language models (LLMs).

 ## Features

-### Data Aggregation
+- Automatic source type detection based on provided path, URL, or identifier

-- **Sources**: Extract text from **GitHub** repositories, **local repo** directories, **webpages**, **YouTube transcripts**, and **arXiv papers**.
+- Support for local files and/or directories, GitHub repositories, academic papers from ArXiv, BiorXiv, and MedXiv, YouTube transcripts, web page documentation, DOIs or PMIDs for Sci-Hub hosted papers
-- **Integration**: Supports Jupiter Notebook .ipynb and pdf formats.
+- Handling of multiple file formats, including Jupyter Notebooks (.ipynb), PDFs, .Xlsx and Compiled HTML Help (.chm) files
-- **Web Crawling**: Extract data from web sources by following links to a specified depth.
+- Web crawling functionality to extract content from linked pages up to a specified depth

-### Text Preprocessing
+- Integration with Sci-Hub for automatic downloading of research papers using DOIs and PMIDs

-- **Preprocessing**: Outputs are generated in both compressed and uncompressed formats.
-Compressed output removes stopwords and whitespace and converts to lowercase to minimize token usage.
+- Text preprocessing, including compressed and uncompressed outputs, stopword removal, and lowercase conversion
-- **Clipboard**: Uncompressed text is automatically copied to the clipboard, ready for pasting into an LLM.
+- Automatic copying of uncompressed text to the clipboard for easy pasting into LLMs
-- **Token Counts**: Token counts provided for compressed and uncompressed outputs.
+- Token count reporting for both compressed and uncompressed outputs

-## System Requirements and Installation
+## Installation

 ### Prerequisites

-Before using, ensure you have the following dependencies installed:
+Install the required dependencies:

 ```bash
 pip install -U -r requirements.txt
 ```

-You may also wish to create a virtual environment to manage dependencies:
+Optionally, create a virtual environment for isolation:

 ```bash
 python -m venv .venv